The Viaduct Arts initiative brings vibrant community art to the streets of the Central Eastside Industrial District.

 Currently, several mural sites have been secured thanks to partnerships with Killian Pacific, Libertas Companies, All Service Moving, and Todd Hess Building Company.
 Several other CEID property owners are in communication with PSAA about becoming a part of Viaduct Arts.

-Street art can enrich everyday life, help build a city's identity, build bridges, and foster a sense of place and pride in our community.
+Street art has long been an important and visible part of the Central Eastside, contributing to it’s uniquely innovative and gritty character.
+Street art enriches everyday life, helps to build a city's identity and fosters a sense of place and pride in our community.

 Murals promote a sense of identity and belonging

 In October 2019, PSAA will release the Viaduct Arts ‘Call to Artists,’ seeking to commission three Oregon-based artists to paint large-scale murals in CEID.
 This mural work will be managed and fully-funded by PSAA, thanks to grant and local business support.
 The aim is to establish new connections for diverse artists to push their creative boundaries and increase representation in Portland's public art landscape.
 Selected artists can be paired with a local mentor, who will help guide them through the mural-making process (design, mock-ups, planning logistics, supply purchases, and painting).
 The goal of this mentorship program is to support artists in taking risks, developing their public practice, and expanding their skill-sets.
 We hope that by offering this extra support, PSAA can help increase artists’ ability to engage within their respective communities to “seed” arts across Oregon.

 Applications Due Dec 1, 2019

 Design & Review Phase Feb - Mar, 2020

 Painting June 2020